Universalmike/docker_ci-cd/README.md

 This project is released under the MIT License.

----

 ### Tip:
 Replace every `https://<your-render-app-name>.onrender.com` with your actual Render URL so people can try your live endpoint.

-### Examples showing how a website (JavaScript/React) and a mobile app (Flutter/Dart) can call your live FastAPI endpoint
+### Examples showing how a website (JavaScript/React) can call your live FastAPI endpoint

 **React Component example**